genomicepidemiology/great-life/README.md

 ### Hardware Requirements

+Recommended laptops are the Dell XPS 15.
+They work better with the NVIDIA driver than HP Zbooks.

 - **RAM**: At least 32GB.
 - **GPU**: Nvidia GPU.

 **Note**: HP Zbooks have been successfully used in our experience, however installing the correct NVIDIA drivers can be challenging.
 See below for more details.
-In January of 2024 we will experiment with the setup on a Dell computer, perhaps the process will be easier.
+Recommended laptops are the Dell XPS 15.
+They work better with the NVIDIA driver than HP Zbooks.

 ### Installing Ubuntu 22.04